loh-tar/filu/readme.txt

 4- Uninstall
 ==============
+To remove the Filu program collection cd into FiluSource/build and do: sudo xargs rm < install_manifest.txt

-cd in each of the above visited directories and do: sudo make uninstall
+cd into each other of the above visited directories and do: sudo make uninstall